News items related to the Radboud Institute for Molecular Life Sciences.

 Cytotoxic natural killer cells are specialized in discriminating potentially dangerous cells and healthy “self” cells.
 In a report in Human Reproduction, Dorien Feyaerts and colleagues demonstrated that these cells have a unique tissue-specific signature in the pre-pregnancy endometrium.

 Unique protein is a vulnerability in the malaria parasite18 April 2018

 The malaria parasite is highly dependent on a unique protein for infecting new mosquitoes.
 This protein could be a target for the development of new drugs.
-It was discovered recently by researchers from Radboud university medical center and colleagues from the Humboldt University of Berlin.
+It was discovered recently by researchers from Radboudumc and colleagues and published in Cell Reports.

-Children with malaria emit specific odour that attracts more malaria mosquitoes17 April 2018
+Children with malaria emit specific odour attracts more malaria mosquitoes17 April 2018